Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with nonreciprocal stiffness

 Solving this quadratic equation for \(\omega(q)\), we obtain

 We select the root with the positive sign to ensure a positive oscillation frequency, corresponding to forward time evolution.
 Accordingly, the real and imaginary parts are given by

 where

-The dispersion relation for this system is plotted in Figs.~\ref{fig:FIG3}(b) and \ref{fig:FIG3}(c).
+The dispersion relation for this system is plotted in Figs.~\ref{fig:FIG4}(b) and \ref{fig:FIG4}(c).
 For small non-reciprocity ($\alpha \sim \mathcal{O}(\epsilon)$) and damping ($c_g \sim \mathcal{O}(\epsilon)$), it can be approximated by

 where $A_0(q) = \frac{1}{m} \left[ k_g + 2k(1 - \cos q) \right ]$.
-In contrast to the case with no damper, the imaginary part of the frequency is uniformly shifted downward by $-c_g/(2m)$, as seen in Fig.~\ref{fig:FIG3}(c).
+In contrast to the case with no damper, the imaginary part of the frequency is uniformly {reduced by $c_g/(2m)$ without any dependency on $q$}, as seen in Fig.~\ref{fig:FIG4}(c).
 Furthermore, the higher-order correction to the real part is now negative, causing a \textit{decrease} in the oscillation frequency, which is opposite to the behavior without a damper.
 While $\text{Re}[\omega(q)]$ remains a symmetric function of $q$, the constant negative shift renders $\text{Im}[\omega(q)]$ asymmetric.

-The parametric plots in Figs.~\ref{fig:FIG3}(d) and \ref{fig:FIG3}(e) illustrate the interplay between non-reciprocity and damping.
+The parametric plots in Figs.~\ref{fig:FIG4}(d) and \ref{fig:FIG4}(e) illustrate the interplay between non-reciprocity and damping.
 While the sign of group velocity is largely unchanged, the boundaries in the growth/decay map are significantly altered, leading to a reduction in the parameter space for amplification.
 A notable feature is the existence of traveling waves ($\text{Im}[\omega(q)] = 0$) at wavenumbers away from $q=0$ and $q=\pm\pi$.
-By setting Eq.~\eqref{eq:damped_approx} to zero in the long-wavelength limit ($q\to 0$), we can find the condition for these waves:
+By setting Eq.~\eqref{eq:damped_approx_Imag} to zero in the long-wavelength limit ($q\to 0$), we can find the condition for these waves:

-This hyperbolic relationship between $\alpha$ and $q$ for neutrally stable traveling waves can be verified by the boundary line separating the gain and decay regions near the origin in Fig.~\ref{fig:FIG3}(e).
+This hyperbolic relationship between $\alpha$ and $q$ for neutrally stable traveling waves can be verified by the boundary line separating the gain and decay regions near the origin in Fig.~\ref{fig:FIG4}(e).

-We now examine the effect of onsite damping on the wave dynamics of a finite lattice, with the results presented in Fig.~\ref{fig:FIG4}.
+We now examine the effect of onsite damping on the wave dynamics of a finite lattice, with the results presented in Fig.~\ref{fig:FIG5}.
 The initial perturbation is a spatially localized Gaussian displacement near the center of the lattice, identical to the undamped case.
 While both forward and backward propagating waves are observed, their amplitudes evolve differently due to the interplay between nonreciprocal stiffness and damping.